Habiba Sarābi

 Dr. Habiba Sarābi (حبیبه سرابی) (born 1956) is a hematologist, politician, and reformer of the reconstruction of Afghanistan after the Taliban first took power.
-In 2005, she was appointed as Governor of Bamyan Province - the first Afghan woman to become a provincial governor.
+In 2005, she was appointed Governor of Bamyan Province - the first Afghan woman to become a provincial governor.
 She had served as Afghanistan's Minister of Women's Affairs and as Minister of Culture and Education.
 Sarabi was instrumental in promoting women's rights and representation and environmental issues.
 She belongs to the ethnic Hazara people of Afghanistan.
 Her last name is sometimes spelled Sarobi.

 Biography

 Sarābi was born in Sarāb, Ghazni Province and spent her youth traveling around the country with her father.
 She was the only daughter of five children so she learned to stand up for her rights.
 She later moved to Kabul to attend high school and study medicine at university.
 After graduating in 1987, she was awarded a fellowship by the World Health Organization and moved to India to complete her studies in hematology.

 During the first Taliban rule in Afghanistan, Dr. Sarabi and her children fled to Peshawar, Pakistan, but returned frequently in secret.
 Her husband stayed behind in Kabul to care for his family.
 She also worked underground as a teacher for girls, both secretly in Afghanistan and refugee camps in Pakistan for Afghan refugees.
 In 1998, she joined the Afghan Institute of Learning and eventually became the General Manager.
 She was also the Vice President of Humanitarian Assistance for the Women and Children of Afghanistan.